t-ega/Learnly-Financial-Backend/README.md

 If you exceed either limit, your request will return an HTTP 429 Too Many Requests status code.

 ## Performance

 For quick and optimal perfomance of the system, all POST requests to the `transaction/transfer` and `transaction/deposit` endpoint are `cached` for idempotency.
 Idempotency would help in situations where users retries a request after it was successful and the response didnt get to them, the request would be cached so if they retry the system remains unchanged.
 - This idempotency is achieved by passing in an `Idempotency-key` in the request headers.
 - **NOTE** If the idepotency key isn't passed in the request wont be cached!

+### Withdrwals
+The withdrawal operation just deducts the amount specified from the user's wallet account balance.
+It calls a mock service to make a transfer to the destination account.

+## Logging and Monitoring
+- Some endpoints are sensitive e.g fetching all users account or listing all users in the system.
+Every request made to this endpoint is logged to a `myLogFile.log` with the `request IP address`.
+- There are two log files by default named `myLogFile.log` and `errorLogs.log`.
+In the myLogFile, it contains logging details on general activites that occur in the system such as startup, Recording when deposits and transfers are made and when request to some endpoints are made.
+In the `errorLog` file, it conains logging details on intenal system errors and Failed deposit and transactions.

 ## Table of Contents